Apartheid: Commonwealth

-Catholic Church

-Pope John Paul II was an outspoken opponent of apartheid.
-In 1985, while visiting the Netherlands, he gave an impassioned speech at the International Court of Justice condemning apartheid, proclaiming that "no system of apartheid or separate development will ever be acceptable as a model for the relations between peoples or races."
-In September 1988, he made a pilgrimage to countries bordering South Africa, while demonstratively avoiding South Africa itself.
-During his visit to Zimbabwe, he called for economic sanctions against the South African government.
+During the 1980s, the Commonwealth advocated for economic sanctions to accelerate the dismantling of apartheid, and in 1986 during a mini-summit which involved seven different countries, including the United Kingdom, a tough programme of sanctions was agreed.

 Organisation for African Unity

 The Organisation of African Unity (OAU) was created in 1963.
-Its primary objectives were to eradicate colonialism and improve social, political and economic situations in Africa.
+Its primary objectives were to eradicate colonialism and improve social, political and economic conditions in Africa.
 It censured apartheid and demanded sanctions against South Africa.
 African states agreed to aid the liberation movements in their fight against apartheid.
-In 1969, fourteen nations from Central and East Africa gathered in Lusaka, Zambia, and formulated the Lusaka Manifesto, which was signed on 13 April by all of the countries in attendance except Malawi.
+In 1969, 14 nations from Central and East Africa gathered in Lusaka, Zambia, and formulated the Lusaka Manifesto, which was signed on 13 April by all of the countries in attendance except Malawi.
 This manifesto was later taken on by both the OAU and the United Nations.

 The Lusaka Manifesto summarised the political situations of self-governing African countries, condemning racism and inequity, and calling for Black majority rule in all African nations.
-It did not rebuff South Africa entirely, though, adopting an appeasing manner towards the apartheid government, and even recognizing its autonomy.
-Although African leaders supported the emancipation of Black South Africans, they preferred this to be attained through peaceful means.
+Regarding South Africa, the manifesto said that the countries supported peaceful change "if it were possible", and made clear that they would support guerrilla liberation movements if necessary.

 South Africa's negative response to the Lusaka Manifesto and rejection of a change to its policies brought about another OAU announcement in October 1971.
 The Mogadishu Declaration stated that South Africa's rebuffing of negotiations meant that its Black people could only be freed through military means, and that no African state should converse with the apartheid government.